ranaarvind3511/Terraform_Test/Terraform_CLI/README.md

-# Terraform Cloud Deployment on Azure
+# Terraform CLI Deployment on Azure

 This README details the steps to configure and deploy Azure resources using Terraform Cloud.
 Below is a brief overview on how to adjust your `provider.tf` file, configure Azure credentials for authentication, and deploy resources using Terraform Cloud.